bvschaik/c3-pkware-example/README.md

     mvn package

-The executable JAR file is now in the `target` director.
+The executable JAR file is now in the `target` directory.

 ## Running the program